International Partners In Mission

 In 2002, the organization returned to its roots, changing its name to INTERNATIONAL PARTNERS IN MISSION (IPM) to more ably reflect its international and interfaith identity.
 In the years since IPM’s headquarters relocated to Cleveland, IPM has more than doubled the number of Project Partners with whom it provides funding and technical support, quadrupled our annual operating budget & staff, built a small but growing endowment, expanded our programmatic offerings with a special emphasis on Immersion Experiences, and opened regional offices in El Salvador, India, and Kenya.

-Today, IPM continues to build upon its almost 40-year history among both the local and global communities.
+Today, IPM continues to build upon its 40-year history among both the local and global communities.
 Using the original model set forth by its founders, IPM accompanies the materially poor and socially marginalized in their struggle for justice and peace.
 IPM provides seed money to help small-scale, community-based and democratically governed programs initiate and implement projects by creating personalized partnerships among donors, friends, project coordinators, and participants.
 In 2003, IPM’s Immersion Experience Program was created to provide donors and friends with short-term travel opportunities to visit with and learn from IPM’s Project Partners

 Main office number